urbit/docs/arvo/eyre/examples.md

 data: {"ok":"ok","id":2,"response":"subscribe"}
 ```

 Now we'll try trigger an event on our event stream.
 In fakezod's landscape, create a new chat channel named "test".
-You should see the `fact` containing the `add-graph` `graph-update` come through on our channel in a [diff](@/docs/arvo/eyre/external-api-ref.md#diff) `response`:
+You should see the `add-graph` `graph-update` come through on our channel in a [diff](@/docs/arvo/eyre/external-api-ref.md#diff) `response`:

 ```
 id: 2
 data: {"json":{"graph-update":{"add-graph":{"graph":{},"resource":{"name":"test-1183","ship":"zod"},"mark":"graph-validator-chat","overwrite":false}}},"id":2,"response":"diff"}
 ```

-All `fact`s we receive must be acked so Eyre knows we've successfully received it.
+All events we receive must be `ack`ed so Eyre knows we've successfully received them.
 To do this we'll send an [ack](@/docs/arvo/eyre/external-api-ref.md#ack) `action` which specifies the `event-id` of the event in question - `2` in this case:

 ```
 curl --header "Content-Type: application/json" \